DShK

+Specifications

+The DShK is a belt-fed machine gun firing the 12.7×108mm cartridge, and uses a butterfly trigger.
+Firing at 600 rounds per minute, it has an effective range of 1+1/2 mi, and can penetrate up to 20 mm of armor up to a range of 500 m.
+The DShK has two "spider web" ring sights for use against aircraft.
+It is used by infantry on tripod mounts or deployed with a two-wheeled mounting and a single-sheet armor-plate shield.
+It is also mounted on tanks and armored vehicles for use against infantry and aircraft; nearly all Soviet-designed tanks with roof or cupola mounts for heavy machine-guns prior to the T-64 use the DShK.

 History

 Requiring a heavy machine gun similar to the M2 Browning, development of the DShK began in the Soviet Union in 1929 and the first design was finalised by Vasily Degtyaryov in 1931.
 The initial design used the same gas operation from the Degtyaryov machine gun, and used a 30 round drum magazine, but had a poor rate of fire.
 Georgy Shpagin revised the design by changing it to a belt-fed with a rotary-feed cylinder, and the new machine gun began production in 1938 as the DShK 1938.
+The DShK and the American M2 Browning are the only .50 caliber machine guns designed prior to World War II that remain in service to the present day.